A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations

-where $D$ represents a set of images, $I_n$ is the set of pixels in image $n$, $v_p$ is the FEM velocity, and $\Tilde{v}_p$ is the predicted velocity at pixel $p$.
-We also investigated a weighted MSE loss function, where the losses for each velocity component were computed separately and weighted to account for their different scales.
-This improved the prediction accuracy for the $y$-component in some cases, but did not consistently lead to enhanced results.
-Therefore, we only present the results using the standard MSE loss, with further investigations of loss function variations planned for future work.
+As the velocity components have different scales, the MSE loss is dominated by the $x$-component.
+To improve the prediction accuracy for $v_y$, a weighted MSE loss was investigated.
+While it improved the prediction accuracy for the $y$-component for subdomain prediction, it led to a slight increase in the $v_x$ error.
+Using these models as USDS in the CNN-Schwarz-Flow approach resulted in overall higher global prediction errors, as $v_x$ is the dominant flow component.
+We therefore use the loss \cref{eq:loss} for this study.
+Further investigations regarding the loss function design and normalization strategies are planned for future work.

 The dataset is split into training, validation, and test sets with a ratio of $80\%$, $10\%$, and $10\%$, respectively.
 Batch sizes of $64$ for training and $32$ for validation and testing are used.
-We employ the Adam (Adapative Momentum Method) optimizer from the Python package \texttt{PyTorch}, with a constant learning rate of $0.0001$ and default settings throughout the training process \cite{pytorch, kingma2017adammethodstochasticoptimization}.
-Furthermore, we implemented an early stopping mechanism, which is a form of regularization technique to prevent overfitting and where the training terminates if the validation loss no longer significantly improves \cite{prechelt2002early}.
-In this context, we set the patience to $50$ epochs, the minimum change value to $1.0\cdot 10^{-7}$, and the maximum number of training epochs to $400$.
+We employ the Adam (Adapative Momentum Method) optimizer from the Python package \texttt{PyTorch} with an initial learning rate of $\alpha_0 = 2.5 \cdot 10^{-4}$ \cite{pytorch, kingma2017adammethodstochasticoptimization}.
+The \texttt{ReduceLROnPlateau} scheduler is applied to halve the learning rate if the validation loss does not improve by more than $10^{-7}$ over $20$ consecutive epochs, down to a minimum of $\alpha_{\min} = 10^{-5}$.
+Furthermore, an early stopping mechanism is used, which is a form of regularization technique to prevent overfitting and terminate the training if the validation loss no longer significantly improves \cite{prechelt2002early}.
+In this context, we set the patience to $50$ epochs, the minimum improvement value to $10^{-7}$, and the maximum number of training epochs to $600$.
 The CNNs and the entire training framework are implemented with \texttt{PyTorch} functions, using, for example, the default settings for weight initialization.
 By leveraging the \texttt{Horovod} Python package, we implemented a data-parallel approach to distribute the workload across multiple GPUs, with each GPU processing a portion of data and synchronizing gradients during backpropagation \cite{horovod}.
-The training of the CNN surrogate models were then performed on the Wisteria/BDEC-01 Aquarius supercomputer, employing 5 GPUs, where $400$ epochs took approximately $2$ hours to train.
+The training of the CNN surrogate models were then performed on the Wisteria/BDEC-01 Aquarius supercomputer, employing $5$ GPUs, where $600$ epochs took approximately $2$ hours to train.
 For reproducibility and parameter tracking, we use the \texttt{Hydra} Python framework \cite{yadan2019hydra}.